idrach55/MonteCarloOptions/README.md

 Monte Carlo simulation for options pricing in C and CUDA C++.
 Both C and CUDA C++ programs can price vanilla european calls.

-# Usage Instructions
+# CUDA C++ Instructions
-Usage for CUDA C++:

-Edit source code to set contract parameters.
+Edit the source code to set contract parameters.
 Assuming the CUDA toolkit is installed from NVIDIA (https://developer.nvidia.com/cuda-downloads), compile with

     nvcc -o mc.o montecarlo.cu